• Skip to primary navigation

 Salmon and red pepper pasta salad with corn

-Summer is coming to an end in the northern parts of the world, and this salmon and red pepper pasta salad with corn is the perfect salad to see us through the last of the summer barbeques.
-For those of you in the southern hemisphere – you are lucky.
-This salad will see you right through the summer!
+It's always summer somewhere in the world, and this salmon and red pepper pasta salad with corn is the perfect salad to take you into summer or see you through the last of the summer barbeques.

 A bowl of salmon and red pepper pasta salad, sprinkled with chopped parsley.

-I’m sharing a really delicious salad with you today.
-It’s a creamy salmon and red pepper pasta salad, made with basic store cupboard ingredients.
+I'm sharing a really delicious salad with you today.
+It's a creamy salmon and red pepper pasta salad, made with basic store cupboard ingredients.
 All you need is some pasta, a can of salmon, a can of sweetcorn and a jar of roasted red peppers.
-This is the perfect salad to see you through the last of the summer days.
+This is the perfect salad to see you through summer.
+It's also great for popping into a lunchbox whatever the weather!

 Overhead shot of salmon and red pepper pasta salad